GetSetAbhi/High-Level-System-Design/typeahead_system/README.md

 Scale requirements:

 *	100 million daily active users
-*	Each user makes 20 queries a day
+*	Each user makes 20 queries a day.
+A new request is made every time a user types in a new character. so if there are on an average 3 characters in a query, then every user is making 3 x 20 = 60 Queries to our server
 *	Search data should be updated daily